ecohydro/waves_website/_posts/2017-09-27-Zambia-arable-marks-2017.md

 WAVES lab members Kelly and Natasha teamed up with Arable Labs and Zambia's Agricultural Research Institute to install close to 60 <a href="https://www.nsf.gov/news/mmg/mmg_disp.jsp?med_id=82037&from=
 " target="_blank">  Internet of Things devices </a> in the southern province of Zambia.
-Supported by a National Science Foundation Water Sustainanility and Climate grant, this research seeks to understand climate variability impacts on smallholder agriculture in Zambia and Kenya.
-By coupling social information collected via SMS and environmental monitoring and measuring via low-cost solar-powere environmental sensors, we can better understand intra-seasonal farmer decision-making.
+Supported by a National Science Foundation Water Sustainanability and Climate grant, this research seeks to understand climate variability impacts on smallholder agriculture in Zambia and Kenya.
+By coupling social information collected via SMS and environmental monitoring and measuring via low-cost solar-powered environmental sensors, we can better understand intraseasonal farmer decision-making.

-Arable Labs recently highlighted our recent work on their <a href="https://medium.com/@ArableLabs/how-4m-in-nsf-funded-work-fills-data-gap-to-improve-farmers-climate-adaptation-9553efc37859" target="_blank"> blog. </a>
+Arable Labs recently highlighted our work on their <a href="https://medium.com/@ArableLabs/how-4m-in-nsf-funded-work-fills-data-gap-to-improve-farmers-climate-adaptation-9553efc37859" target="_blank"> blog. </a>